 WHERE IS MY DATA STORED?

-All information you provide to us is stored on a secure server in the UK.
+All information you provide to us is stored on a secure server in the UK, and/or in a server in the US under the EU-US Privacy Shield Framework.
 Where we have given you (or where you have chosen) a password which enables you to access certain parts of our site, you are responsible for keeping this password confidential.
 You must not share your password with anyone.